jepetersohn/battleship/README.md

    ruby lib/console.rb
    ```

 * The ships cannot overlap (i.e., only one ship can occupy any given square in the grid).
-This is variant when ships can tauch only diagonal.
+This is game variant when ships can tauch only diagonal.

   bad